Anthony Rizzo: Charity work

-The 5th annual Walk-Off for Cancer was held on Sunday, December 11, 2016, and raised more than $500,000 by The Anthony Rizzo Foundation.
+The 5th annual Walk-Off for Cancer was held on Sunday, December 11, 2016, and raised more than $500,000 by Rizzo's foundation.
 Broward County Commissioner Michael Udine proclaimed Sunday to be Anthony Rizzo Day in Broward County.
 Rizzo's old high school officially retired his jersey, Number 7.
-Rizzo and his foundation hosted its 6th annual Walk-Off for Cancer on December 3, 2017, and raised $960,000 for families battling cancer.
-Net proceeds from the event will benefit Joe DiMaggio Children's Hospital, the University of Miami Sylvester Comprehensive Cancer Center, and provide grants to families battling cancer.
-The 7th Annual Walk-Off for Cancer hosted by The Anthony Rizzo Family Foundation raised $1.1 million on December 2, 2018.
-The money went to the Joe DiMaggio Children's Hospital, the University of Miami Sylvester Comprehensive Cancer Center, and families battling cancer.
+Rizzo and his foundation hosted its 6th annual Walk-Off for Cancer on December 3, 2017 and raised $960,000 for families affected by cancer.
+Net proceeds from the event would benefit Joe DiMaggio Children's Hospital, the University of Miami Sylvester Comprehensive Cancer Center, and provide grants to families affected by cancer.
+The 7th Annual Walk-Off for Cancer hosted by the foundation raised $1.1 million on December 2, 2018.
+The money went to the Joe DiMaggio Children's Hospital, the University of Miami Sylvester Comprehensive Cancer Center, and families affected by cancer.

-On May 27, 2019, The Anthony Rizzo Family Foundation hosted its 7th Annual Cook-Off For Cancer and raised $1.8 million for cancer patients and their families.
-On November 24, 2019, The Anthony Rizzo Family Foundation hosted its 8th Annual Walk-Off for Cancer and raised more than $1.35 million.
-On January 16, 2020, The Anthony Rizzo Family Foundation raised close to $500,000 to help families battling cancer during its 6th Annual Laugh-Off for Cancer.
+On May 27, 2019, the Anthony Rizzo Family Foundation hosted its 7th Annual Cook-Off For Cancer and raised $1.8 million for cancer patients and their families.
+On November 24, 2019, the Anthony Rizzo Family Foundation hosted its 8th Annual Walk-Off for Cancer and raised more than $1.35 million.
+On January 16, 2020, The Anthony Rizzo Family Foundation raised close to $500,000 to help families affected by cancer during its 6th Annual Laugh-Off for Cancer.
 In February 2020, Rizzo donated $150,000 to Marjory Stoneman Douglas High School to help pay for the school's lights for its baseball and softball fields.
 His high school unveiled the new baseball field which will be known as Anthony Rizzo Field.
-The Anthony Rizzo Family Foundation hosted its 9th Annual Walk-Off for Cancer on November 15, 2020, and raised more than $850,000.
+The foundation hosted its 9th Annual Walk-Off for Cancer on November 15, 2020, and raised more than $850,000.